stitchlang/stitch/README.md

 #### @findprog NAME

-Assuming programs are located the same way as BASH and/or execve, I should expose this logic through a builtin.
+Assuming programs are located the same way as BASH and/or execvp, I should expose this logic through a builtin.

 # Delimited String Literals